-- First Peoples Principals of Learning embedded in school culture to support cultural change - Learning ultimately supports the well-being of the self, the family, the community, the land, the spirits, and the ancestors. - Learning is holistic, reflexive, reflective, experiential, and relational (focused on connectedness, on reciprocal relationships, and a sense of place). - Learning involves recognizing the consequences of one's actions. - Learning is embedded in memory, history, and story. - Learning involves patience and time. - Learning requires exploration of one's identity. - Creation of "The Gathering Place" yaqaki ?itqawxaxamki (Place Where People Gather)
+- Staff to revamp behaviour expectations / code of conduct so all staff, students and community members can work towards using universal language. - First Peoples Principals of Learning embedded in school culture to support cultural change - Learning ultimately supports the well-being of the self, the family, the community, the land, the spirits, and the ancestors. - Learning is holistic, reflexive, reflective, experiential, and relational (focused on connectedness, on reciprocal relationships, and a sense of place). - Learning involves recognizing the consequences of one's actions. - Learning is embedded in memory, history, and story. - Learning involves patience and time. - Learning requires exploration of one's identity. - Creation of "The Gathering Place" yaqaki ?itqawxaxamki (Place Where People Gather)

-- This location is dedicated to creating a sense of belonging for all member of the school community.
-The room will be used to focus first people principals of learning through embedding holistic, reflexive, reflective, experiential, and relational learning practices. - Social Thinking Curriculum - \circ $\;$ We determined our students struggle with communication in social situations.
+This location is dedicated to creating a sense of belonging for all member of the school community.
+The room will be used to focus first people principals of learning through embedding holistic, reflexive, reflective, experiential, and relational learning practices.

+- We determined our students struggle with communication in social situations.
 Students need to be taught how to manage complex relationships.
-We will provide a focused strategies to teach social thinking curriculum.

-- Our SLP, school counselor, student services teachers and youth care worker will work in conjunction with classroom teachers to delivering social thinking and emotional regulation programs.
+We will provide a focused strategies to teach social thinking curriculum. - Our SLP, school counselor, student services teachers and youth care worker will work in conjunction with classroom teachers to delivering social thinking and emotional regulation programs.
 Our programs will focus on the idea that improved social thinking and emotional regulation will help students develop their social competencies to better connect with others and live happier, more meaningful lives.

-- Place-Conscious Education:
+Place-Conscious Education:

 - Place conscious education is learning that is local and based on local context.
+Place

-Place conscious education promotes learning that involves local history, environment, culture and economy.
-Place conscious education eliminates barriers between schools and communities.
-Community involvement can include service learning or leadership, activism, action learning, school or community greenhouses and gardens.
+conscious education promotes learning that involves local history, environment,

+culture and economy.
+Place conscious education eliminates barriers between schools

+and communities.
+Community involvement can include service learning or leadership,

+activism, action learning, school or community greenhouses and gardens.

-- Expand school wide buddy program Den Program new 2022-23
+- Expand school wide buddy program Den Program 2023-2024

 - Increased Playground Support

 - Split Recess Primary and Intermediate: Creates greater opportunities for intermediate students to work with and guide primary students (successful 2021)

+- Combine lunch hours so students do have an opportunity to connect and collaborate

-- Develop student leader program (implemented 2021 and we have seen success)
+- Continue student leader program

 - Peer support

 - Help supervise at recess and lunch

 - Increased sense of ownership

 - Expand whole school activities

 - Swim Days

 - Skate Days

 - Ski Days (intermediate)

-- o School assemblies focusing on team building and culture
+- School assemblies focusing on team building and culture

+- School multi grade teams

+o Etc.

+Den Days

-- School multi grade teams - o Etc. - Den Days - Each Friday teachers will work with their family.
+- Each Friday teachers will work with their family.
 Families will consist of an equal number of students K through 6.
 Teachers and EA's will implement social activities to help build positive relationships between students within each family.
-The idea is to foster more positive student relationships cross grade. - Grade 6 Leadership development - New 2022 -2023.
-The principal will take an active role in developing leadership skills with the two grade 6 classes.
-Each grade 6 class will travel to Blue Lake and partake in leadership development coordinated by Columbia Outdoor School.
-The grade 6's will then continue leadership development by working with the principal once per week during instructional time.
-Students will then implement their leadership skills to improve connections with the staff, students, and the community. - Continue with the "Gordon Terrace Little Pink School in Nepal" project - Gordon Terrace came on board in 2011.
+The idea is to foster more positive student relationships cross grade. - Continue with the "Gordon Terrace Little Pink School in Nepal" project - O Gordon Terrace came on board in 2011.
 The 3 room school was started in 2013 and opened in 2014 and has been helping the families in Kuttal Village and the neighbouring area since then.
 Gordon Terrace School has maintained the running of the school since it opened.
 It is a vital part of village life and Gordon Terrace Staff, students, and community keep it up and running.